2026 Bexley London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police, and fire.

 Bexley has generally been controlled by the Conservatives since its creation, except for the elections of 1964, 1971 and 2002 which resulted in Labour councils, and the 1994 council election which resulted in no overall control.
 In the 2022 election, the Conservatives won 33 seats with 50.8% of the vote across Bexley, whilst Labour won 10 seats with 44.0% of the vote.

 Council term

+Daniel Francis, sitting Labour councillor for Belvedere, was elected to the Bexleyheath and Crayford constituency at the 2024 general election.
+The resulting by-election saw Labour hold the seat with a reduced vote share.

 In November 2025, the Conservatives selected councillor David Leaf to be the new council leader.
 The previous leader Teresa O'Neill, Baroness O'Neill of Bexley had served as council leader for 17 years from 2008 to 2025, when she announced her decision to stand down to focus on her work in the House of Lords.

+During the term, two Conservative councillors left to sit as independents: Felix Di Netimah for Crayford, and Nigel Betts for Falconwood and Welling.
+James Hunt, councillor for Blackfen and Lamorbey, left the Conservatives after they did not select him to stand again, saying they "had lost its way both in Parliament and in Bexley."
+He joined Reform UK but sat as an independent on Bexley Council, and contested the 2026 elections as an independent.

+During the 2025 Kent County Council elections, all six seats in neighbouring Dartford were won by Reform UK on 41% of the vote, with the Conservatives losing all four of their seats and dropping from 53% to 30% of the vote; and Labour losing their single seat and dropping from 31% of the vote to 18%.